-3. AWE Emergency Plan
+3. AWE Emergency Plan (Construction)

 No development shall take place until a site-specific Emergency Plan has been submitted to and approved in writing by the Local Planning Authority.
-The Emergency Plan shall provide policies and procedures for the preparedness and response to an incident at AWE Aldermaston/Burghfield during both the construction and occupation of the development.
-Thereafter, the premises shall not be operated without the implementation of the approved Emergency Plan, or an approved revision.
+The Emergency Plan shall provide policies and procedures for the preparedness and response to an incident at AWE Aldermaston/Burghfield during the construction of the development.
+Thereafter the development shall be carried out in accordance with the approved Plan.